-Zelenskyy is expected to travel to Japan for G-7, seeking arms and aid
+Zelenskyy Is Expected to Travel to Japan for G-7, Seeking Arms and Aid

-President Volodymyr Zelenskyy of Ukraine is expected to appear in person at the Group of 7 summit in Hiroshima, Japan, this weekend, several officials said, making an audacious trip halfway across the world as he tries to win commitments for continued arms and aid from the world’s wealthiest democracies.
+President Volodymyr Zelenskyy of Ukraine is scheduled to appear in person at the Group of 7 summit in Hiroshima, Japan, this weekend, several officials said, making an audacious trip halfway across the world as he tries to win commitments for continued arms and aid from the world’s wealthiest democracies.

 The officials did not say when Zelenskyy would arrive, hoping to keep details of his travels vague for security reasons.
 But the leaders gathered in Hiroshima — who include President Joe Biden and his counterparts from Japan, Canada, Britain, France, Germany and Italy — will be talking over the next three days about all dimensions of Russia’s war in Ukraine.
 That is likely to include discussions about sanctions enforcement, over whether to provide F-16 fighter jets to Ukraine, and about the possibility of negotiations over an armistice or peace treaty.